andrewt3000/jql/README.md

 JQL = JSON Query Language translates json to sql code.
 JQL is heavily influenced by mongo db.

 ### Normalization Conventions
-jql depends on 3 normalization conventions:
+jql depends on 2 normalization conventions:
 1. All tables must have an ID field that is primary key and autoincrement.
 2. FKs follow naming convention {tableName}ID.

+There is also a 3rd convention that is optional.
-3. FK lookup tables have a "name" field for display.
+FK lookup tables have a "name" field for display.
 Use a computed column for names that are composites.

 ### JQL query object
 Post body for query contains json object with these fields.